aibolem/wiki.wunjo.wladradchenko.ru/Home.md

 - Deepfake Mouth Animation Creation
 - Deepfake Swap Face
 - Deepfake Face Emotion Animation Creation
+- Video to Video by Text Prompt
+- Segment Anything

 Unlike similar web applications, Wunjo allows for multi-dialogues with multiple voices without a character limit.
 You can also convert spoken text to written text in real-time, making it useful for dictation.